 I am, for the first time in my adult life, spending time on kolonia in the Fenton Polish Scout Centre, Lincolnshire.
 You may know I work with harcerki (girl scouts), but never zuchy (brownies and cubs) – it’s just not my strong point.
-However, life has conspired to put me in a situation where it made sense to come along to help here and there, mainly in the kitchen and to look after the girls for their afternoon rest.
+However, life has conspired to put me in a situation where it made sense to come along to help, mainly in the kitchen and to look after the girls for their afternoon rest.
 More about that later.

 But I wonder what your memories are of kolonie?
 They will no doubt be of St Briavels where the first kolonia was at Prospect Cottage in 1955 or Penrhos since 1964 or even Fenton from 1978.
 Some were for three weeks.
 Can you imagine sending your children away for that long?